Cryopen Skin Tag Removal

-Cryotherapy requires no anesthesia and has less scarring than other techniques of skin lesion or skin tag removal with minimal downtime.
+Cryotherapy requires no anesthesia and has less scarring than other techniques of a skin lesion or skin tag removal with minimal downtime.
 Treatment is fast and can perfectly be integrated in daily practice.

 Question: What type of skin abnormalities are most appropriate to freeze?

-Almost any unwanted skin lesions are appropriate such as warts, skin tags, actinic keratosis, seborrheic keratosis, lentigos, dermatofibromas, hemangiomas and other benign skin imperfections.
+Almost any unwanted skin lesions are appropriate such as warts, skin tags, actinic keratosis, seborrheic keratosis, lentigos, dermatofibromas, hemangiomas, and other benign skin imperfections.

 Question: What types of lesions should not be frozen?

 All melanomas and recurrent basal cell carcinomas.
-Melanoma can spread by any of several means including local, lymphatic and blood.
+Melanoma can spread by any of several means including local, lymphatic, and blood.
 Additionally, Melanoma will change to a much more aggressive form if part of the lesion is left behind undetected.
 Basil cell carcinoma is typically spread by local extension and you may need more extensive surgery if recurrence is suspected.